SpongeBobSun/Prodigal/Themes.md

 # Prodigal Player Theme Help

+## Where are those themes thingy?

+Prodigal keeps its themes in this folder - `/sdcard/data/data/Prodigal/Themes`.

 ## How to create customize theme

 Themes for `Prodigal Music Player` are basically folders.
 Folder name is the theme name.